uoregon-libraries/newspaper-curation-app/hugo/content/workflow/technical.md

 ## Jobs and the Job Queue

-The job runner regularly scans the database looking for jobs to run.
-The default setup splits jobs up to ensure quick jobs, like moving an issue from one location to another on the filesystem, are run separately from slow jobs like generating JP2 files.
-This ensures that slow jobs don't hold up the faster jobs, but could be confusing if you're expecting to see jobs run in the order they are queued.
-It also tends to make raw job logs confusing.
-Grouping jobs by pipeline can help simplify database-level job diagnostics.
+All background work in NCA is made up of relatively small parts tied together in a single "pipeline".
+A pipeline represents a distinct operation that is made up of smaller units, the jobs themselves.
+A job is usually the smallest atomic "thing" we can run: updating an issue status in the database, calling out to openjpeg to generate JP2 derivatives from an issue's PDFs, etc. We attempt to make all jobs idempotent: running a job that already ran should never change the database / file system / app state.

+The pipeline organizes jobs into the more complex operations.
+For instance, when it's time to pull PDFs from SFTP into NCA, that generates a pipeline consisting of over a dozen atomic jobs: things like updating the issue's status so NCA knows it's being worked on, copying the files to the workflow location, splitting pages, etc. Even the "move files" operations are idempotent: the copy is one job, then a job verifies that the copied files are correct, and then a third job removes the source files.

+The job runner, started by the `run-jobs` binary, regularly scans the database looking for jobs to run.
+The default setup has different queues to keep I/O-heavy jobs, such as derivative generation, from delaying fast jobs like small database updates.
+This makes NCA more efficient, as jobs can run in parallel when there won't be resource contention.
+Jobs in the same pipeline will never be run in parallel, as it's assumed there are dependencies from one to the next, but when multiple pipelines are queued up, NCA will process whatever is next in each pipeline.

+If you're trying to watch job logs as a whole, this can be confusing: a pipeline's jobs will run in their sequence, but different pipelines can be running at the same time, so job logs can look chaotic.
+If you're trying to watch jobs for a given operation, you'll want to group them by pipeline to make sense of what's going on.

 The job runner also looks for issues in the scan and page review areas that are ready to enter the workflow.
+These aren't actual jobs and aren't tied to pipelines, they're just a separate background task that's always being watched.

 All jobs store logs in the database, but these are currently not exposed to end users (not even admins).
-To help mitigate this, the job runner also logs to STDERR, so those can be captured and reviewed.
+To help mitigate this, the job runner also logs to STDERR, though without pipeline filtering, those again can be tricky to parse without some advanced log filtering application.

 ## Uploads